 Ancient sources talk about The Fortieth Day of the Birth of our Lord Jesus Christ.
-Since January 6 was originally celebrated as the day of birth, the 40th day fell on February 14.
-Once the celebration of the birth moved to December 25, the Fortieth Day fell on February 2.
-Eventually it received the name Feast of the Encounter (Greek: hypapante), or Feast of Purification (Roman liturgy kept the name Purification of Mary until the last liturgical reform).
-The traditional light-procession led also to the name Candlemas.
+Since January 6 was originally celebrated as the day of Christ’s birth, the 40th day fell on February 14.
+Once the celebration of Christ’s birth moved to December 25, the Fortieth Day fell on February 2.
+Eventually, it received the name Feast of the Encounter (Greek: hypapante), or Feast of Purification (Roman liturgy kept the name Purification of Mary until the last liturgical reform).
+The traditional light procession led also to the name Candlemas.

 Traditionally, people would take these blessed candles home and light them in moments of need (storms, epidemics, hour of death…).

-You are welcome to bring candles to the Masses on Sunday, February 2.
-The priest will bless the candles at each of the Masses: 7:30AM, 9:30AM, 11:30AM (Slovak), 1:30PM, 6:00PM (Latin Tridentine) & 8:30PM.
+You are welcome to bring candles to the Masses on Friday, February 2.
+The priest will bless the candles at each of the Masses: 6:00AM, 12:00PM, 7:00PM.
 These blessed candles can be taken home to light in times of need.